egstern/SL7-to-AlmaLinux/README.md

 At the end of all of that, the system will reboot and come up running AlmaLinux 8.

 # Caveats
 This was tested on a system without other repositories such as `epel`.
-If your original system is running a desktop based on packages from `epel` or kernel packages from other sources there may be trouble.
+If your original system is running a desktop based on packages from `epel` or kernel packages from other sources (ELrepo or nVidia) there may be trouble.